danielearwicker/computed-async-mobx/README-7beta.md

 ### Parameters

-- `compute` - the function to evaluate to get a plain value
+- `init` - the value to assume until the first genuine value is returned
-- `delay` - the minimum time in milliseconds to wait before re-evaluating
+- `delay` - the minimum time in milliseconds to wait between creating new promises
+- `compute` - the function to evaluate to get a promise (or plain value)

 ### Returns